jimfinnis/SimpleChat/README.md

 +"$foo=.*"
     "I don't know how to respond to " $foo +;
 ```
+Note that each pair is preceded by `+` and an optional name, followed
+by the pattern string in quotes, followed by the actions and a semicolon.
+The pattern name can be used to disable and enable a pattern in a topic
+from inside an action.

+Whole topics can also be enabled and disable, as well as being
+promoted and demoted to the top or bottom of their list.

 ## Patterns
 For matching, the input is lower-cased, all punctuation is removed